 My current favorite treats for my dogs' sniffaris are a mixture ranging from low-value to high-value.
 I reserve the high-value treats for amazing recall responses or in highly distracting moments when I ask for something.
 Otherwise, I use low to medium-value treats.
 You can learn more about different "grades" of treats and how to use them effectively in "What Kind of Treats Should You Use in Dog Training."

 Keeping your dog treats in an easy-access pouch or bag means your pockets won't smell like turkey.
 I use the PetSafe Treat Pouch because it snaps closed to prevent treats from falling out if I'm running around with my dog.

 Safety First on Sniffari!

-- Keep your dog on leash.
-Unless you're in a designated off-leash area, keeping your dog on leash prevents them from running up to other dogs or people that might be uncomfortable with that type of interaction.
+- Keep your dog on a leash.
+Unless you're in a designated off-leash area, keeping your dog on a leash prevents them from running up to other dogs or people that might be uncomfortable with that type of interaction.
 It also gives you a way to make sure they don't wander into dangerous areas, like roads or thick brush.

 - Avoid retractable leashes.
 I don't recommend ever using a retractable leash for walking your dog for a variety of reasons.
-Not only can they be dangerous, but it will actually hinder your dog's loose leash walking training.
+Not only can they be dangerous, but they will actually hinder your dog's loose leash walking training.
 Read more about why retractable leashes aren't the best in our article "Retractable Leashes: Useful or Harmful?".